World Tapir Day: Malayan Tapir

 Malayan tapirs grow to between 1.8 and 2.5 m in length, and stand 90 to 110 cm tall.
 They typically weigh between 250 and 320 kg, although some adults can weigh up to 540 kg.
 The females are usually larger than the males.

 Malayan tapirs live in southern and central parts of Sumatra (Indonesia), and on the Asian mainland in Peninsular Malaysia, Thailand and Myanmar (south of latitude 18°N).
 Its populations are now highly fragmented within its former range.
-It was listed as occurring in southern Cambodia and possibly southern Viet Nam, but is presumed to be extinct in these countries.
+It was listed as occurring in southern Cambodia and possibly southern Viet Nam, and unconfirmed reports from the early 20th century in Laos, southern China and Borneo, but is presumed to be extinct in these countries (if it ever existed in recent times in them).

 The Malayan tapir was first listed as endangered in 1986, due to an ongoing decline from loss of available habitat, fragmentation of remaining habitat and increasingly hunting pressure.
 Population declines are estimated to be greater than 50% in the past 3 generation (36 years) driven primarily by large scale conversion of tapir habitat to palm oil plantations and other human dominated land use.
 Remaining populations are isolated in existing protected areas and forest fragments.
 This situation is expected to continue at a slightly diminishing rate in the future as non-protected areas, which are available as logging concessions, become less available.